Backlink Profile Coverage

 Backlink Profile Coverage explains, in percent of the total known number backlinks to a domain, how much was actually covered in a backlink analysis.

 SEOs and Webmasters sometimes forget, that by looking at a couple percent of the whole phonebook ("a percentage of all linking domains") you cannot extrapolate to the rest of the phonebook (i.e. know all the linking domains and their impact on the analyzed website.

 A Backlink Profile Coverage of 100% is desirable because then all calculated complex metrics like DTOXRISK become more reliable.

-In many cases, the really toxic links part of a Negative SEO attack or causing Google Penalties hide in the part that is in what "Complete Backlink Audit" adds, but not a "Basic Link Audit", and certainly not a "Trial Link Audit".
+In many cases, the really toxic links part of a Negative SEO attack or causing Google Penalties hide in the part that you'll find in a "Complete Backlink Audit", but not in "Basic Link Audit", and certainly not in "Trial Link Audit".